The University of California’s academic health centers provided $5.3 billion in community benefits and uncompensated care in fiscal year 2022-2023.

 - Financial or in-kind support for non-profit community organizations

-UCH’s community benefit report provides details on these expenses from five of the University’s academic health centers: UC Davis Health, UC San Diego Health, UCI Health, UCLA Health and UCSF Health, including the private non-profit Children’s Hospital and Research Center at Oakland.
+UC Health’s community benefit report provides details on these expenses from five of the University’s academic health centers: UC Davis Health, UCI Health, UCLA Health, UC San Diego Health and UCSF Health, including the private non-profit Children’s Hospital and Research Center at Oakland.

-The University also operates 20 health professional schools that provide many substantive benefits to communities throughout the state and beyond.
-UCH plans to include data regarding the community benefits provided through the health professional schools in future community benefits reports.
+The University also operates 21 health professional schools that provide many substantive benefits to communities throughout the state and beyond.
+UC Health plans to include data regarding the community benefits provided through the health professional schools in future community benefits reports.

 Community Benefits and Outreach in Action

-Examples of these programs at each academic medical center include:
+Examples of these programs at each academic health center include:

 Community Health Needs Assessment (CHNA)